seancarmody/ngramr/README.md

     install_github("ngramr", "seancarmody")
     require(ngramr)

+and if you are feeling a little more adventurous, you can install the development version:

+    install_github("ngramr", "seancarmody", "develop")

+although it may not always work.

 If you are behind a proxy, `install_github` may not work for you.
 Instead of fiddling around with the `RCurl` proxy settings, you can download the [ZIP archive](https://github.com/seancarmody/ngramr/archive/master.zip) and use `install_local` instead.